Human rights

 International treaties

 Atrocities committed during World War II drew the world's attention to the need for collective action on human rights.
 When the UN Charter was drafted in 1945, New Zealand was one of a small number of countries that successfully lobbied for human rights to be included.
-This led to the first comprehensive international agreement on human rights – the Universal Declaration on Human Rights – adopted in 1948.
+This led to the first comprehensive international declaration on human rights – the Universal Declaration on Human Rights – adopted in 1948.
 The Declaration stated:

 “All human beings are born free and equal in dignity and rights.”